dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Persistence/ReadMe.Persistence.md

 Then, the cache will be cleared by the background job, just after some delay.
 Nevertheless, approach with UnitOfWork will solve all cases which for aggregate roots.

+NOTE: Since I use a MemoryCache in this approach, I do not need to remove from the cache the entities which were modified, because the modification will be set if happens.

+NOTE: Even if the SaveChanges fail and the transaction is rollback, we potentially only removed entity from the cache, which will not have any impact other than one more round trip to database.

 ## Spin the Docker Container with Redis